ILLGrenoble/webx-relay/README.md

 The build `jar` is in the `target` folder.

-### Development with the WebX Demo Server and WebX Dev Workspace
+### Development with the WebX Demo and WebX Dev Workspace

 Development of the functionality of the relay is most easily made with the [WebX Demo Server](https://github.com/ILLGrenoble/webx-demo-server) which provides a fully functional backend server.
 The [WebX Demo Client](https://github.com/ILLGrenoble/webx-demo-client) also provides an easy way to connect to the server.